dqrobotics/learning-dqrobotics-in-matlab/README.md

 The current files are under development, and released in an "alpha" state.
 If you find any issues, please let us know.

 ### Acknowledgments
-Murilo Marinho would like to thank Jan Laine Buendia for her carefully reading of the lessons and many suggestions for improvements.
+Murilo Marinho would like to thank Jan Laine Buendia for her careful reading of the lessons and many suggestions for improvements.

 ### Lessons
 The following lessons are currently available.